DTGillespie/Win32SvcWrapper/README.md

 ### Summary
-Win32SvcWrapper is a program that registers a specified binary executable, as defined in the config.ini, with the Windows Service Control Manager.
+Win32SvcWrapper registers a specified binary executable as defined in the config.ini with the Windows Service Control Manager.

 ### Configuration Example
 ```ini